Barr to face Mueller report questions at Senate hearing

 The top Republican on the House Judiciary panel, Georgia Rep. Doug Collins, sharply criticized the plan.
 Nadler “has taken a voluntary hearing and turned it into a sideshow,” Collins said.

-The Justice Department’s stance appears consistent with the Trump administration’s broader strategy of “undermining Congress as an institution,” said Elliot Williams, who previously served as deputy assistant attorney general in the department’s legislative affairs office in the Obama administration and as a lawyer on a Democratic-led Senate Judiciary Committee.
+The Justice Department’s stance appears consistent with the Trump administration’s broader strategy of “undermining Congress as an institution,” said Elliot Williams, who previously served as deputy assistant attorney general in the department’s legislative affairs office in the Obama administration.

 He said that if he were still advising an attorney general, he would resist the idea of staff questioning a Cabinet official.
 “It’s a rational response to not want them questioning the attorney general,” Williams said.